Table of Contents

 Are dry fruits good for diabetes?
 Yes, people with diabetes can eat dry fruits without worrying.
 Glycemic indexes of the dry fruits are lower, which makes them suitable for people with diabetes.
 Some examples of dry fruits for diabetes are dates, raisins, apricots, sultanas, etc. Dry fruits do not increase blood sugar levels; instead, they help lower it.
 One of the dry fruits with low sugar content is dried apricot.
 These dry fruits have many nutrients, such as vitamins C, vitamins A, vitamins E and potassium.
 They contain lower contents of fructose and, therefore, can easily be digested.
 Dry fruits contain unsaturated fatty acids, which reduce the flow of sugars into the bloodstream.
 Also, dry fruits reduce the effects and absorption of carbs into the human blood as cards can highly affect sugar levels.

-Dry fruits for diabetes are a good choice for lowering the sugar and fructose levels of the human body.
+Dry fruits for diabetic patients are a good choice for lowering the sugar and fructose levels of the body.
 A person with diabetes should have dry fruits as these play very important roles that can affect your lifestyle.
 Nuts have unsaturated fats, which have many vital functions for your body.
 There are many nutrients in dry fruits, such as phytosterols, antioxidants, carotenoids, fibres, vitamins, thiamine, folate, minerals, magnesium, potassium, etc., which play an important role in lowering and maintaining blood sugar levels.
 Some of the best dry fruits for diabetes are walnuts, almonds, pistachios, etc. A person who often has high levels of blood sugar should start the intake of dry fruits.
 It is a known fact that the glycemic index (GI) of most dry fruits is lower than white bread.
 Dry fruits can be a great choice for people with type 2 diabetes and pre-diabetics.

 There are thousands of dry fruits which are good for your health.
 A person with diabetes should consume dry fruits daily.
 The consumption of dry fruits should not be excessive as they can produce heat in the stomach, which is not good for your body.
 Here is a list of dry fruits for diabetics to eat is given below: